loomio/loomio-docs/oric/src/for-success.md

 ---
 ## When should we use a proposal instead of a poll?

-Proposals are a great way to make a decision with your board.
-For example; approving a financial report, passing a resolution or making an out of session decision.

-Here are a few examples of how Proposals are used to make decisions in a board:
+Use a proposal to gain approval for something where there's only really one option on the table.
+For example, you might use a proposal to gain approval:

-* Resolution to approve a funding application
+* to lodge a funding application
-* Resolution to approve new terms of lease
+* for the new terms of a lease
-* Approve annual financial statements
+* for annual financial statements
-* Form a subcommittee
+* to form a subcommittee
-* Approve statement to shareholders
+* for putting a resolution to members
-* Approve strategic plan
+* for the strategic plan
-* Inviting a guest to a board meeting
+* to invite a guest to a board meeting
-* Approving CEO hire
+* of the choice of candidate for CEO
-* Accept insurance quotation
+* to accept an insurance quotation

----

----